-In conjunction with this program, ICSD has published multiple reports about courses for seminarians on faith and ecology being offered by seminaries around the world.
-ICSD’s Seminary Faith and Ecology Project promotes and enables the sharing of resources and course syllabi between seminaries, as well as conducts virtual and live meetings for seminary deans and faculty.
+In conjunction with this Project, ICSD has published multiple reports about courses for seminarians on faith and ecology being offered by seminaries around the world.
+The Project promotes and enables the sharing of resources and course syllabi between seminaries, as well as co-organizes Symposia on ecologically informed theological education for seminary deans and faculty.

 This groundbreaking report includes course descriptions of over 170 courses on ecology offered in over 60 theological schools and seminaries.

 Released in October 2016, the Report on Catholic Ecology Courses For Priestly Formation highlights courses on ecological themes offered at a number of Catholic seminaries in North America, Rome, and the Holy Land.
 It follows the release of Pope Francis’s Encyclical, Laudato Si’: On Care for our Common Home, which has significantly increased global awareness of the strong link between faith and ecology and called for seminaries and houses of worship to provide creation-care education.